tymyrddin/purple/source/docs/ctfs/ot-ics/smart-grid-attack-surface.md

 Incident anchors: Triton/TRISIS was installed on an engineering workstation that had legitimate access to the Triconex safety controllers.
 Industroyer and BlackEnergy (Ukraine 2015) both reached OT systems through prior compromise of the corporate IT network.
-Colonial Pipeline's initial access was a VPN credential with no multi-factor authentication.
+Colonial Pipeline's initial access was a VPN credential with no multifactor authentication.

 Design angle: The initial access layer is almost entirely absent from published CTF challenges, which typically drop the participant already inside the OT network.
 Including even a simple EWS-to-IED pivot